How to Build a Grow Room on a Budget

 Budget Supplemental: Maxibright CDM Lighting System

-Choosing a ballast (if running HID lights) is a lot easier.
-You've basically got two choices - magnetic or digital.
+You've basically got two choices of ballast - magnetic or digital.

 Magnetic ballasts: Are cheaper to buy and get the job done.

 Digital ballasts: Cost less overall (cheaper to run, last longer, prolong lamp life)

 Your light coverage is determined by your reflector (if using HID) lights.
 So the shape of your reflector needs to match the shape of the growing area.

 The easiest way to get it right is to split your grow tent into sections, then position a reflector in the centre of each section.